Titan1993775/plant-identifier/README.md

 # Plant Identifier

-A web application that identifies plants from uploaded images or photos taken with your device camera.
-The app provides detailed information about the plant, including its scientific name, care instructions, and key facts.
+A web application that uses the Google Gemini AI API to identify plants from uploaded photos and provide detailed information about them.

 ## Features

-- Upload images of plants for identification
+- Upload plant images or take photos with your device camera
-- Take photos directly using your device camera
+- AI-powered plant identification
-- Get detailed plant information:
+- Detailed plant information including:
   - Common and scientific names
   - Plant description
   - Water and light requirements